wkolowski/Type-Theory-Wishlist/README.md

 ## Tooling <a id="tooling"></a> [↩](#toc)

 [The Unison Language](https://www.unisonweb.org/) has a very futuristic tooling and some good ideas, including:
-- codebases - Unison code is literraly stored as an AST in a nice database managed with a dedicated tool
+- Codebases: Unison code is literally stored as an AST in a nice database managed with a dedicated tool
-- everything can be referred to by its hash and names are just metadata, so it is easy to rename stuff and perform other similar magic like caching tests
+- Everything can be referred to by its hash.
+Names are just metadata, so it is easy to rename stuff and perform other similar magic like caching tests.
-- Unison has typed documentation which prevents it from going out of sync with the code